Scrince/FinalEclipse/README.md

 1. Click **Scan** to inspect current local identity state.
 2. Click **Backup** to export the relevant registry areas.
+3. Turn on **Dry run** if you want to preview changes without applying them.
-3. Click **Full harden** to back up, disable the pipeline, run advanced hardening, clear caches, and wipe local device ID values.
+4. Click **Full harden** to back up, disable the pipeline, run advanced hardening, clear caches, and wipe local device ID values.
-4. Click **Start live monitor** to keep the local values from reappearing during the current session.
+5. Click **Start live monitor** to keep the local values from reappearing during the current session.
-5. Use **Install logon task** if you want the monitor to start automatically at sign-in.
+6. Use **Install logon task** if you want the monitor to start automatically at sign-in.

 ## Command Line